Cornell Big Red men's ice hockey: Retired numbers

 Cornell hockey began the practice of retiring numbers on February 25, 2010.
 The Big Red retired the numbers of Ken Dryden, who played 1965–69, and Joe Nieuwendyk, who played 1984–87.

 Olympians

 This is a list of Cornell alumni who have played on an Olympic team.

 Cornell Athletic Hall of Fame

-The following is a list of people associated with the Cornell men's ice hockey program who were elected into the Cornell Athletic Hall of Fame (induction date in parenthesis).
+The following is a list of people associated with the Cornell men's ice hockey program who were elected into the Cornell Athletic Hall of Fame (induction date in parentheses).